ASK KNOX

 Open a Claude session in any project and run through these commands in order:

-2. /status — note the model and context usage
+2. /status — note the version, model, and account; then /context to see context usage

 3. Make a small code change (or ask Claude to make one)